jmberros/dotfiles/README.md

 /dev/sdb1   /media/500gb    auto    auto,users  0 0
 /dev/sdc3   /media/600gb    auto    auto,users    0 0
 ```

-* Get rid of Nautilus desktop.
-(If this doesn't work, install dconf-tools and maybe libdconf1 and change that option manually from the dconf-editor.)

-`gsettings set org.gnome.desktop.background show-desktop-icons false`

 * ((in case it's not in i3 config: `setxkbmap -option caps:swapescape`))